 Another avenue we are pursuing is working out how to make biofuel from algae.
 Algae can be grown in waste water and brackish water – in fact, it can even purify polluted water – so it doesn’t use up agricultural land or fresh water.

 When relatively small amounts of bioethanol – a common type of biofuel –is added to unleaded petrol, many cars (generally speaking those made after 2002(2)) can use it without any engine modifications.

-If you live and drive in the UK, France, Germany, Finland or Belgium(3)(4) you may have already put some biofuel in your car.
-Unleaded ‘SP95-E10’ fuel is labeled ‘E10’ because it contains 10 percent bioethanol – and it’s widely available in continental Europe.
-In September 2017 E10 was found to be the best-selling fuel in France(5).
+In many European countries you may already be putting biofuel in your car.
+For example, unleaded ‘SP95-E10’ fuel is labelled ‘E10’ because it contains 10 percent bioethanol – and it’s widely available in continental Europe.
+In September 2017 E10 was found to be the best-selling fuel in France(3).

 The fuel in many pumps across Europe contains small amounts of biofuel and the amount is labeled.
 In the UK for example, diesel contains up to 7 percent biodiesel and is now labelled ‘B7’.

 Fuel labeled ‘E85’ is also available at some European service stations.
 This fuel blends up to 85 percent bioethanol with 15 percent petrol, but only ‘flexible fuel’ vehicles can use E85, meaning it isn’t suitable for ordinary cars without engine modifications.
 Bioethanol-unleaded petrol blends are popular in Brazil, where 80 percent(5) of the light vehicle fleet have flex fuel engines.